 Medicare-subsidised service use

-Patterns of use for Medicare-subsidised GP attendances and specialist attendances among aged care user groups in 2021–22 are outlined in Table 1.
-The measure ‘person-year’ allows rates to be compared while accounting for the number of days each person was using a certain type of aged care in the study period (e.g. days between entry date and exit date for people who entered and exited in that year).
-One person-year is equivalent to one person being in aged care for one full year.
+Patterns of GP attendances and specialist attendances in 2023–24 are outlined in Table 1.
+The measure ‘person-year’ allows rates to be compared while taking into account how long each person used a certain type of aged care.
+One person-year is equivalent to one person being in an aged care user group for one full year.

 Permanent residential care |